 When I walked on a Spanish market back then, I felt as if I was in a time capsule, catapulted 40 years back.
 The markets looked exactly the same as when I was on holiday with my parents as a teenager.
 It was nice.
 It was cosy.
 I loved it.

-In 2013 our son and daughter-in-law lived exactly in the middle of Spain.
+In 2013 our son and daughter-in-law lived right in the middle of Spain.
 That’s why the markets looked the same as in my childhood.
 You wouldn’t see any Dutch or English market vendors there, as you saw on the Costas.

 My love for Spain, the Spanish food and the Spanish landscapes grew over time.
 There is a huge variation in the different regions and their customs.
 Now that I live in Spain myself I notice how the country has changed.